Kudo-Archi/plugin-kudo/README.md

 2. Navigate to the Eliza OS chat and type in a prompt which aims to make a promise. app<img width="883" alt="chat" src="images/chat.png" />
 3. Navigate to the [Kudo website](https://www.kudo.archi).
-4. Click on the newly minted covenant, fulfil it and submit the proof, which is the evidence to show that you have completed what was asked, by clicking the 'submit' button. app<img width="883" alt="chat" src="images/mintedCovenant.png" />
+4. Click on the newly minted covenant, fulfill it and submit the proof, which is the evidence to show that you have completed what was asked, by clicking the 'submit' button. app<img width="883" alt="chat" src="images/mintedCovenant.png" />
 5. Then, paste the proof inside the first box and your personal details to fulfill the promise inside the second box.
 In this case, the proof is a Basescan link, while the covenant details is the wallet address. app<img width="883" alt="chat" src="images/settlementProof.png" />